-When I was talking with Ben we spoke in depth about the redundancy, I am very open and honest about the whole process you have to be so that people understand the full extent of it and of course it helps the healing process by talking out loud to someone else and not just yourself all the time.
+When I was talking with Ben we spoke in-depth about the redundancy, I am very open and honest about the whole process you have to be so that people understand the full extent of it and of course it helps the healing process by talking out loud to someone else and not just yourself all the time.
 During the conversation about Cadburys something Ben said hit a real nerve “ they lost touch with the people at the heart of a business, the staff on the factory floor.”
-He was one hundred percent right, if businesses look after their staff their staff will look after the business.
-Your staff are the most important people in the chog in the wheel.
+He was one hundred percent right if businesses look after their staff will look after the business.
+Your staff is the most important people in the cog in the wheel.
 It is so disheartening today to see a business so focused on money and not it’s people.
-The Chocolate Queen and Chocolate King t shirts are a way to bring people together to make people feel proud and to help raise money for our Kiwi Kids along the way by giving one hundred percent profits back to #iamhope.
-So let’s learn and celebrate the fantastic youth behind the Chocolate Queen and Chocolate King t shirts.
+The Chocolate Queen and Chocolate King t-shirts are a way to bring people together to make people feel proud and to help raise money for our Kiwi Kids along the way by giving one hundred percent profits back to #iamhope.
+So let’s learn and celebrate the fantastic youth behind the Chocolate Queen and Chocolate King t-shirts.
 Our youth in New Zealand are incredibly talented and professional, let’s continue to support them so we grow some more incredible future leaders.

 Tell me your name and what you currently do, and why you decided to do this?

 Ben Affleck.
 I am currently a student at the University of Otago where I study primary school teaching.
 I decided to do this as it sounded like a good opportunity to try something new and help out a good cause.